 Third Tuesday of each month at 7:30 p.m.

 Explore social justice issues through both a secular lens and a Jewish lens.
-Contact Rabbi Jenni at firstname.lastname@example.org to get the links to join and to read the article we will be discussing.
+Contact the synagogue office to get the link to join and to read the article we will be discussing.
 This program is sponsored by Sisterhood, and all are welcome!

 Sisterhood creates Passover desserts, round and braided challah, kosher chicken, apple cake, and much more.
 There are opportunities throughout the year to help bake in the kitchen.